Exhibitions

 Imogen Charleston

-Using local materials and reclaimed bricks, Imogen will work with participants from local schools and SEN groups.
-Together, they will explore sensory clay experiences, outdoor firings, foraging, and sound-making experiments.
+Using local materials and reclaimed bricks, Imogen worked with participants from local schools and SEN groups.
+Together, they explored sensory clay experiences, outdoor firings, foraging, and sound-making experiments.

-Visitors are invited to meet Imogen in the Coda gallery throughout the winter, discover her work, and engage with her ritual-inspired practice rooted in clay, fire, and community.
+Visitors were invited to meet Imogen in the Coda gallery throughout the winter, discover her work, and engage with her ritual-inspired practice rooted in clay, fire, and community.

 About the Artist